onap/vnfrqts-requirements/docs/Chapter4.rst

-Any shared resource defined in the base module template and used across the entire VNF (e.g., private networks, server groups), must be exposed to the incremental or add-on modules by declaring their resource UUIDs as Heat outputs (i.e., OpenECOMP Base Template Output Parameter in the output section of the Heat template).
-Those outputs will be provided by OpenECOMP as input parameter values to all add-on module Heat templates in the VNF that have declared the parameter in the template.
+Any shared resource defined in the base module template and used across the entire VNF (e.g., private networks, server groups), must be exposed to the incremental or add-on modules by declaring their resource UUIDs as Heat outputs (i.e., ONAP Base Template Output Parameter in the output section of the Heat template).
+Those outputs will be provided by ONAP as input parameter values to all add-on module Heat templates in the VNF that have declared the parameter in the template.

 *Note:* A Cinder volume is *not* considered a shared resource.
 A volume